alex-lt-kong/the-nitty-gritty/c-cpp/cpp/13_multithreading-and-synchronization/README.md

     But it makes portability more difficult and imposes greater challenges on the weak-minded.

+* This project has a sister project on POSIX threads [here](../../common/04_posix-api/04_multithreading-and-synchronization/).

 # [1_hello-world.cpp](./1_hello-world.cpp)

 * This is the most naive version, not differs from pthreads too much.